UzL-ITS/encopia.github.io/_pages/publications.md

 ---
-title: Publications
 permalink: /publications/
+classes: wide
 ---

+---

+# Publications

+---

-# Previous Work
+## Previous Work
 The following list shows some examples of prior work that inspires the future topics.
 {% bibliography --file references %}